Ndutu cranium

-The Ndutu skull is the partial cranium of a hominin that has been assigned variously to late Homo erectus Homo rhodesiensis, and early Homo sapiens, from the Middle Pleistocene, found at Lake Ndutu in northern Tanzania.
+The Ndutu skull is the partial cranium of a hominin that has been assigned variously to late Homo erectus, Homo rhodesiensis, and early Homo sapiens, from the Middle Pleistocene, found at Lake Ndutu in northern Tanzania.

 Discovery

 Lake Ndutu is a seasonal soda lake in the Serengeti, adjacent to Lake Masek and the Main Gorge at Olduvai.
 During September and October 1973, Amini Aza Mturi and the Tanzanian Department of Antiquities conducted an excavation of the exposed flats of the western shoreline of Lake Ndutu.
 The excavation site was approximately 140 m2 in area and had considerable amounts of lithic and faunal material on the surface; the Ndutu cranium was found on the first occupational floor of the site.

-Amini Aza Mturi’s excavation found 270 lithic and faunal materials in the first occupational floor of the excavation site, of which 20 were definitive tools.
+Amini Aza Mturi's excavation found 270 lithic and faunal materials in the first occupational floor of the excavation site, of which 20 were definitive tools.
 The tools were mainly spheroids and hammerstones, with six flakes (three regular flakes, two triangular, one rectangular).
 Amini Aza Mturi noticed the absence of Acheulean tools during his excavation, despite the cranial features of the skull being associated with the Acheulean industry.
 However, hand axes were later discovered during later visits to the site.

 According to Amini Aza Mturi, preliminary chronometric dating and racemization of bone found in the first occupational level has yielded a general age of 500,000 and 600,000 years.
 Other estimates based on the association of the Ndutu deposits with the Masek Beds at Olduvai suggest an age approaching 400,000 years.

 Reconstruction and analysis

-The Ndutu cranium was badly damaged and fragmented when it was found.
-The pieces of the skull were repaired and reconstructed by R.J.
-Clarke who made the initial description of it.
-According to Clarke, the Ndutu skull seemed to form a link between Homo erectus and archaic Homo sapiens, due to it having certain features in common with both.

-Parts of skull remaining
+Initial state of specimen

 The occipital was well preserved and almost completely intact.
 The temporals were damaged; the left temporal was more complete than the right temporal.
 The parietals were shattered; the majority of the right parietal was reconstructed, along with fragments of the left parietal.
 The frontal was mostly gone, a small piece of the right side above the brow ridge remained.
 The central region of the face includes much of the nasal aperture, part of the left nasal bone, part of the orbital rims with the lacrimal grooves, parts of the sphenoid, and much of the right orbital plate.
 Part of the right side of the face is preserved down to the infraorbital foramen, and on the left side there is a part that goes down to the palate, where the roots for the left canine, P3, P4, M1, and M2 are found.